MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-configure-auto-train.md

 To install the SDK, you can either:

 - Create a compute instance, which already has the latest Azure Machine Learning Python SDK and is configured for ML workflows.
 For more information, see [Create an Azure Machine Learning compute instance](how-to-create-compute-instance.md).
-- Install the SDK on your local machine
+- Install the SDK on your local machine.

 # [Azure CLI](#tab/azurecli)